Xiegu G90 Digital Modes Setup with DE-19 Interface

 Final Thoughts

-The key is in the details: proper audio levels, clean signal chain, and understanding that the G90's internal tuner is your friend when dealing with compromise antennas.
+The key is in the details: proper audio levels, clean signal chain, and understanding that the G90's fantastic internal tuner is your friend when dealing with compromise antennas.
 The DE-19 simplifies the connection process by integrating audio, CAT, and PTT into a single USB interface—no additional sound cards or serial adapters needed.